Arijit-Sarkar03/oai_core_gnbsim/README.md

 ```
 Everything is now shut down

-# Advanced Deployment - Multiple UE automated
+# Advanced Deployment - Automated multiple gnbsim connectivity
 This repo gives the tutorial on how to connect multiple UE's to the core using
 bash script `generator.sh`

-- Get inside the `docker-compose` directory by executing cd `docker-compose`
+- Get inside the `docker-compose` directory by executing `cd docker-compose`

 Under that directory you'll find the file name `generator.sh`

-The script makes your work easier, it provides sim configuration for you in the sql file as well as makes multiple containers of gnbsim in the `docker-compose-gnbsim.yaml` file
+The script makes your work easier, it provides sim configuration for you in the `oai_db3.sql` file as well as makes multiple containers of gnbsim in the `docker-compose-gnbsim.yaml` file
+## Constraints of `generator.sh` bash script
+The limitations of the generator.sh makes this script follow you some constraints mentioned below:
+- The `oai_db3.sql` file should have `NO` entries under `AuthenticationSubscription` and `SessionManagementSubscriptionData`, For reference there is a `oai_db3.sql.default` file under `./docker-compose/database` directory, you can use that file by removing the added extension `.default`
+- `The docker-compose-gnbsim.yaml` file should be Empty i.e the `contents should be erased` (`File should not be deleted`)
+- After following the first two constraints you are ready to execute the `generator.sh` script

-Let's get an hands on on how to use this script
+Let's Now get a hands on how to use the script
 ### Step-1
 give executable permissions to the `generator.sh` file by executing the command:
 ```
 sudo chmod +x generator.sh